kensanata/just-halberds/Knives.md

 druids, bards, healers.

-There is no talent for summoning: instead, this is meant to be handled with a gate to another plane, or as a planeswalk.
+There is no talent for summoning: instead, this is meant to be handled by planeshifting.
 You have to subjugate every demon yourself and force it to do its deeds.

 In my games, Charm is always a violent thing: being forced into things is nauseating and revolting.